tropy/docs/beginning/metadata.md

 In order to effectively organize and find sources based on date, use a consistent date format like YYYY-MM-DD \(known as ISO format\).

-_Property used_: purl.org/dc/elements/1.1/date
+_Property used_: `purl.org/dc/elements/1.1/date`

 If you use ISO format, your date will automatically reformat to be more easily readable.

 To indicate an uncertain date, use ~ before or the date (e.g., ~1802, or ~1802-01-01; 1802~ or 1802-01-01~ to indicate uncertainty about the day).
 Your date will reformat to include "c."
 This feature is still evolving and more complex date format support is planned.

 _Note_: You may want to describe a source in terms of dates in addition to when it was created, such as the date or dates referred to in the source, or dates when a source was modified or edited.
-In these cases, there are additional metadata properties that you can use to add additional date fields to your template, such aspurl.org/dc/elements/1.1/coverage,purl.org/dc/terms/created, orpurl.org/dc/terms/modified.
+In these cases, there are additional metadata properties that you can use to add additional date fields to your template, such as `purl.org/dc/elements/1.1/coverage`, `purl.org/dc/terms/created`, or `purl.org/dc/terms/modified`.

 #### Type